esphome/esphome-docs/components/switch/seeedmultichannelrelay.rst

     :image: seeedmultichannelrelay.png

 The ``seeedmultichannelrelay`` switch platform supports the 8 channels of the relay unit.
 There are multi relays which are supported.
-The relays can be used to switch up to AC-230VDC-28V.
+The relays can be used to switch up to AC-250V or DC-110V.
 For more information:

 Below are several links to supported relays https://wiki.seeedstudio.com/Grove-4-Channel_SPDT_Relay/